papanui/papanui/installation/README.md

         - Click on *Account type:* Click on *Change*.
 Select *Desktop user*.
         - Close

+* Log out of Administrator account

+## Tailoring Enderley Account

+* Log into Enderley.
+No password is required.
+Wait for splash screen.
+    - On splash screen do not allow transmission of Telemetry information.
+    - Turn off Welcome splash screen on login.

+* Menu --> Control Centre > MATE Tweak --> Panel.
+Select a panel layout to change the user interface.
+Select **Traditional** and then *Close* window.
+This provides a main menu with *Applications*, *Places* and *System*.

+*  System --> Control Centre --> Screensaver.
+    - Uncheck Activate screensaver when computer is idle.
+    - Uncheck Lock screen when screensaver is active.
+    - Close

+*  System --> Control Centre --> Power Management.
+    - *On AC Power* tab, set both options to *Never*.

+* Launch Writer.
+Applications --> Office --> LibreOffice Writer.
+    - Select Tools --> Extension Manager.
+Click on *Get more extensions online...*.
+This opens a browser at https://extensions.libreoffice.org/.

+    - In the *what are you looking for* enter *Zealand*.
+Click on *New Zealand Spellchecker*.
+Click on *Download*.
+Open with Libre Office (default)
+    - Click OK to install.
+    - Restart Writer.
+    - Enter a Maori place name, like *Whanganui* and spell it incorrectly.
+See if the spellchecker will prompt with the correct spelling.

+* Set preferences for Pluma.
+Applications --> Accessories --> Pluma.
+Edit --> Preferences --> Font and colors.
+    - Uncheck “Use the system fixed font width”
+    - Click on the Editor Font and increase size to 15.
+    - In the Color Scheme select *Colbalt*.

+* Set preferences for Terminal.
+Applications --> System Tools --> MATE Terminal.
+Edit --> Profile Preferences.
+    - Uncheck *Use the system fixed width font* click on the *Font*.
+Increase size to “14”.
+    - Click the Colors tab.
+Uncheck *Use colors from the system theme*.
+    - Click on the Scrolling tab and check *Unlimited*

+* Set preferences for Mozilla Firefox.
+    - General --> Startup.
+Check *Restore previous session*.

+    - Language.
+Choose the languages used to display menus, messages, and notifications from Firefox.
+    - Select *English (United Kingdom)* then restart.

+    - Privacy and Security --> Firefox Data Collection and Use.
+Uncheck the following:
+        - Allow Firefox to send technical and interaction data to Mozilla
+        - Allow Firefox to make personalised extension recommendations
+        - Allow Firefox to install and run studies
+        - Allow Firefox to send backlogged crash reports on your behalf

+* Workspaces.
+Right click Preferences.
+Set workspaces = 1

+## Install guest account cleaner in Enderley Account.

+* Follow instructions and download app from https://github.com/irsbugs/guest-account-cleaner

+* Change the code at line 22 from `ACCOUNT_NAME = "guest"` to `ACCOUNT_NAME = "enderley"`

+* shutdown / reboot

+## Tailoring Career Account

+* Log into Career.
+Wait for splash screen.
+    - On splash screen do not allow transmission of Telemetry information.
+    - Turn off Welcome splash screen on login.

+* Menu --> Control Centre > MATE Tweak --> Panel.
+Select a panel layout to change the user interface.
+Select **Traditional** and then *Close* window.
+This provides a main menu with *Applications*, *Places* and *System*.

+*  System --> Control Centre --> Screensaver.
+    - Uncheck Activate screensaver when computer is idle.
+    - Uncheck Lock screen when screensaver is active.
+    - Close

+*  System --> Control Centre --> Power Management.
+    - *On AC Power* tab, set both options to *Never*.

+* Launch Writer.
+Applications --> Office --> LibreOffice Writer.
+    - Select Tools --> Extension Manager.
+Click on *Get more extensions online...*.
+This opens a browser at https://extensions.libreoffice.org/.

+    - In the *what are you looking for* enter *Zealand*.
+Click on *New Zealand Spellchecker*.
+Click on *Download*.
+Open with Libre Office (default)
+    - Click OK to install.
+    - Restart Writer.
+    - Enter a Maori place name, like *Whanganui* and spell it incorrectly.
+See if the spellchecker will prompt with the correct spelling.

+* Set preferences for Pluma.
+Applications --> Accessories --> Pluma.
+Edit --> Preferences --> Font and colors.
+    - Uncheck “Use the system fixed font width”
+    - Click on the Editor Font and increase size to 15.
+    - In the Color Scheme select *Colbalt*.

+* Set preferences for Terminal.
+Applications --> System Tools --> MATE Terminal.
+Edit --> Profile Preferences.
+    - Uncheck *Use the system fixed width font* click on the *Font*.
+Increase size to “14”.
+    - Click the Colors tab.
+Uncheck *Use colors from the system theme*.
+    - Click on the Scrolling tab and check *Unlimited*

+* Set preferences for Mozilla Firefox.
+    - General --> Startup.
+Check *Restore previous session*.

+    - Language.
+Choose the languages used to display menus, messages, and notifications from Firefox.
+    - Select *English (United Kingdom)* then restart.

+    - Privacy and Security --> Firefox Data Collection and Use.
+Uncheck the following:
+        - Allow Firefox to send technical and interaction data to Mozilla
+        - Allow Firefox to make personalised extension recommendations
+        - Allow Firefox to install and run studies
+        - Allow Firefox to send backlogged crash reports on your behalf

+* Workspaces.
+Right click Preferences.
+Set workspaces = 1

+## Adding Printer to Career Account

+The career account is designed such that Users have access to print their documents.

+Refer to the [printer](papnui/printer/README.md) documentation.

+* shutdown / reboot.

 ## Computer system box

 * Remove any Microsoft labels